25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This one is bold, bright, and eye-catching in the best way.
 A money piece is a face-framing pop of blonde that instantly lifts your complexion and draws attention to your features.

 Going golden here adds warmth without needing to highlight your entire head.
 It’s perfect for anyone who wants a lower-commitment blonde refresh or wants to stretch out the time between full-color appointments.
-Keep the tone fresh and bright with a purple toning mask once a week.
+Tone the face frame weekly with the Olaplex No.4P, keeping the lather on the lightened pieces.

 Bold golden blonde money piece brightening the front layers.